-Member of the Faculty of Graduate and Postdoctoral Studies and thereby authorized to supervise theses and Associate Professor
+Member of the Faculty of Graduate and Postdoctoral Studies and thereby authorized to supervise theses and Full Professor and Graduate Studies Director

 55 Laurier Avenue East, Room 10110